 If Greek Yiayias (grandmothers) perfected the making of yogurt, Middle Eastern Tatas can absolutely claim labneh expertise.

 Tangy, thick, and creamy, labneh (also known as labnah or labne) is basically yogurt cheese.
 Just like Greek yogurt, it is made by straining yogurt until it loses most of its liquid.
 If you think of Greek yogurt as strained yogurt, labneh is extra strained yogurt.

 Labneh making is simple.
 You need natural goat’s milk yogurt, or quality full-fat cow’s milk yogurt, and a little salt.
 Stir the salt into the yogurt, place it into a muslin or linen cloth and hang from the kitchen faucet.
 Let time do the hard work.

-After several hours, the whey strains out, leaving you with a delightfully thick spreadable labneh cheese.
+After several hours, the whey strains out, leaving you with a delightfully thick spreadable cheese.

 How to serve homemade labneh?

-Homemade labneh is a lighter alternative to cream cheese.
+This homemade labneh recipe is an alternative to cream cheese (a little lighter, perhaps).
 You can certainly spread it on sandwiches or use it as you would cream cheese.
-But, it is absolutely best served the Middle Eastern way—spread in a bowl with a pool of excellent olive oil in the middle, topped with a generous sprinkle of Za’atar spice or chopped fresh herbs like parsley or mint.
-Warm pita on the side.
+Do it the Middle Eastern way—spread in a bowl with a pool of excellent olive oil and topped with a generous sprinkle of Za'atar spice.
+I highly recommend this Early Harvest EVOO here.